 Step 2.2: Apply for a Life Insurance Agent License

-After passing the licensing exam, you need to apply for a life insurance agent license in the state where you plan to practice.
+After passing the licensing exam, you must apply for a life insurance agent license in the state where you plan to practice.
 The application process typically involves submitting an application form, paying the required fees, and providing any necessary supporting documentation.
 Some states may also require background checks or fingerprinting as part of the application process.

 Step 3: Gain Practical Experience